YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 The syntaxes will be described with the aid of metalinguistic formulae.
-Wwords enclosed in brackets <> are metalinguistic variables whose values are sequences of symbols.
+Words enclosed in brackets <> are metalinguistic variables whose values are sequences of symbols.
 The marks ::= and | are metalinguistic connectives (the latter means "or").
 Any mark, which is neither a variable nor a connective, denotes itself.
 Juxtaposition of